chipwhisp/chipwhisp/README.md

 [ 1.
 Jan.
 2026 ]

-Spiderman, spiderman does whatever a spider can!

 I watched Spiderverse a few days ago, and now im suddenly obsessed.
 Full on.

-Ive actually watched it a couple times, But that was like...
-5 years ago?
+Ive actually watched it a couple times, But that was 5 years ago...

 ----------
-Happy new years by the way!
+Happy new years by the way.

 ![1000008251](https://github.com/user-attachments/assets/4f85f067-397b-4ab1-b642-0020f41056db)